Reduce Stress & Anxiety

 However, since survival is not an immediate concern for many people today, you might expect that feelings of anxiety and stress would disappear from daily life.
-Unfortunately, it seems as though the opposite is happening with many people, as modern life is filled with anxiety and stress.
-There may not be simple answer as to why there is so much anxiety and stress for many of us, but what we can do is find a way to manage it.
+Unfortunately, it seems as though the opposite is happening, as modern life is filled with anxiety and stress.
+There may not be a simple answer as to why there is so much anxiety and stress today, but what we can do is find a way to manage it.

-Stress and Anxiety are based on reactive responses in the brain to our circumstances, so they are not tangibles.
-Therefore one way to defeat anxiety, stress, panic attacks, etc. is to use our senses as a place of reference that will bring us back to reality - bringing us back to what is tangible, This helps to ground us and bring stability to our frustration.
+Stress and anxiety are based on reactive responses in the brain to our circumstances, so they are not tangibles.
+Therefore, one way to defeat anxiety, stress, panic attacks, etc., is to use our senses as a place of reference that will bring you back to reality - get in touch with what is tangible, This helps to ground you and bring stability to your overall being.

 Karrie Brazaski explains why this works so well in times of anxiety and worry.
 Please enjoy this video and then we will do an exercise!